graphframes/graphframes/docs/user-guide.md

 <div class="codetabs">

-The following code snippets search for people connected to the user "Bob."
+The following code snippets uses BFS to find path between vertex with name "Esther" to a vertex with age < 32.

 <div data-lang="scala"  markdown="1">